publiusfederalist/zmsg/README.md

 Basically, your private key is used in conjunction with the recipient's public key to generate a shared key.
 This shared key must not be shared.
 Instead, you can simply share the ciphertext and the intialization vector (IV).

+## Also go on chain

+You can also use zmsg-broadcast which is the same as zmsg, except it will put your message on chain.
+Then, someone can use `zmsgpull` to pull messages, and then `zmsgread` to read them.

+The benefit of this is that you can encrypt messages and send them.
+The world will know you encrypted a message and sent it, but it will not know to whom it was for or what it said.

+Of course, opponents might have issue with using a chain for this purpose, but I feel the benefits outweight the cons.

 ## Installation Instructions

 1. Clone